wedgehov/frontend-mentor-todo-app/README.md

 docker-compose logs -f backend
 ```

 This will stream the backend logs to your console.
-Since the environment is set to `Development` in `docker-compose.yml`, the logs will be human-readable and include detailed information like SQL query parameters, which is very useful for debugging.
+Since the environment is set to `Development`

-You can also view the frontend (Nginx) logs with `docker-compose logs -f frontend`.

-## Author

-- Website - Add your name here
-- Frontend Mentor - @yourusername
-- GitHub - @yourusername